-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system and a poster was on display in reception.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw an information poster in the reception area and information in the practice leaflet to help patients understand the complaints system.